aergen29/notes_social_media/README.md

 ## Client-side usage(PORT: 3000)

+### Env Variables
+Make Sure to Create a .env file in client directory and add appropriate variables in order to use the app.

+Essential Variables
+REACT_APP_API_URL= example: localhost:3001/api
+REACT_APP_IMAGES_URL= example: localhost:3001/images/
+REACT_APP_CRYPT_SECRET_KEY= This have to be same the server variable

 (You need to add something in .env, api url and other things)
 ```terminal
 $ cd client          // go to client folder